bfsujason/bertalign/README.md

 ## Installation

-Bertalign has been tested on Win 10 and Linux systems.
-You need to install at least the following Python packages before using Bertalign:
+Bertalign is developed using Python and tested on Win 10 and Linux systems.
+You need to install the following packages before running Bertalign:

 ```
 pip install numba